-- The First Lien Credit Facilities are non-recourse to the Corporation and most of its Canadian subsidiaries. - On September 1, 2021, in connection with the financing of the Ohio broadband systems acquisition, a U.S. subsidiary of Cogeco Communications completed the issuance of a new US\$900 million tranche of the Senior Secured Term Loan B Facility, maturing on September 1, 2028.
+- On September 1, 2021, in connection with the financing of the Ohio broadband systems acquisition, a U.S. subsidiary of Cogeco Communications completed the issuance of a new US\$900 million tranche of the Senior Secured Term Loan B Facility, maturing on September 1, 2028.
 The interest rate is based on LIBOR, with a 50 bps floor, plus an applicable credit spread.
 The Senior Secured Term Loan B - Tranche 2 is subject to a quarterly amortization of 0.25% starting on May 31, 2022 until its maturity date.
-In addition to the quarterly amortization, the loan shall be prepaid according to a prepayment percentage of excess cash flows generated during the prior fiscal year as defined below, if applicable. - 50% if the U.S. subsidiary's ratio of net senior secured indebtedness / adjusted EBITDA ("leverage ratio") is greater than or equal to 5.1; - (ii) 25% if the U.S. subsidiary's leverage ratio is greater than or equal to 4.6 but less than 5.1; and - (iii) 0% if the U.S. subsidiary's leverage ratio is less than 4.6.
+In addition to the quarterly amortization, the loan shall be prepaid according to a prepayment percentage of excess cash flows generated during the prior fiscal year as defined below, if applicable. - 50% if the U.S. subsidiary's ratio of net senior secured indebtedness / adjusted EBITDA ("leverage ratio") is greater than or equal to - (ii) 25% if the U.S. subsidiary's leverage ratio is greater than or equal to 4.6 but less than 5.1; and - (iii) 0% if the U.S. subsidiary's leverage ratio is less than 4.6.